Episode 12 of the Changed Podcast features Executive Coach/Consultant, Melissa Thornley

 She has years of experience as an advertising/film industry executive.
 Melissa led creative teams in Chicago, New York, and London.
 Previous clients include McDonald’s, Walgreens, Anheuser Busch, Nike, Capital One, Coca-Cola, and PBS.
 She is also the former Chicago Director of the Institute for Management Studies, where Melissa collaborated with talent and leadership departments of Fortune 500 companies on leadership initiatives to serve emerging leaders to senior-level executives.

 In addition to her traditional business background, she often draws upon her training in improv and mindfulness, keeping her creative juices flowing through kung fu, dance, yoga, and writing.

 Sometimes CHANGE shows up in the form of an unexpected gift like getting a phone call on the Nile; or it can be the result of making hard choices, like choosing to leave a job or a marriage.

-No matter what kind of change it is, there a moments when it’s not just ok, but critically important to pause, say “I have no idea what I’m doing,” reassess and then move forward.
+No matter what kind of change it is, there is a moment when it’s not just ok, but critically important to pause, say “I have no idea what I’m doing,” reassess and then move forward.

 Melissa’s website: https://www.melissathornley.com/

 This episode is also available to watch as a Patreon supporter of the Changed Podcast.